betteriot/betteriot-principles/README.md

 ### Client
 A _client_ is any app, dashboard or third party service.
 Once a device is connected, it allows for virtual interaction, often through a backend API.

+### API
+An _API_ is an application programming interface.
+It defines an endpoint, a protocol and a data format.
+The backend API allows devices or clients to programmatically talk to the backend.

 ## Roles

 ### Vendor